Prince Henry, Duke of Gloucester: Residences

-The couple lived first at the Royal Pavilion in Aldershot, near the barracks of the Duke's regiment.
-"It was a very simple cabin" recalled the Duchess of Gloucester, and "the only royal thing about it was my husband's presence".
+During the early years of their marriage, the Duke and Duchess of Gloucester lived first at the Royal Pavilion in Aldershot, near the barracks of the Duke's regiment.
+"It was a very simple cabin", recalled the Duchess of Gloucester, and "the only royal thing about it was my husband's presence".
 After his father's death, the Duke bought Barnwell Manor in 1938.
-As their London seat, they were given York House in St James's Palace.
+The purchase price for the buildings and four tenanted farms was £37,500; in her memoirs, Princess Alice describes this amount as "the greater part of the money left to Prince Henry by the King."
+However, records of financial negotiations resulting from the abdication of Edward VIII state that Prince Henry received a legacy of £750,000 from his father's private fortune.